dotCMS/dotnet-starter-example/README.md

-# dotCMS .NET SDK
+# dotCM .NET Example for UVE

-This project is a .NET SDK for interacting with dotCMS.
-It provides a way to render dotCMS pages in a .NET application.
+This project is a UVE .NET example/base project and is intended to be used as a template for web projects looking to render dotCMS content and pages using .NET MVC and Razor templates.

 ## Features

-- Render dotCMS pages in a .NET application
+- Render dotCMS content and pages in a .NET application
-- Support for container instances with proper UUID handling
+- Uses C#, .NET MVC and Razor templates for views
 - Service-based architecture for API interactions

 ## Configuration